tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 >?
 > - The rollback feature as described in [Rolling Back Databases](https://intl.cloud.tencent.com/document/product/236/7276) relies on the backup cycle and retention days of data backups and log backups (binlog).
 Rollback will be affected if you reduce the automatic backup frequency and retention period.
 You can select the parameters as needed.
 > For example, if the backup cycle is set as Monday and Thursday and the retention period is set as seven days, you can roll a database back to any point of time in the past seven days (which is the actual retention days of data backups and log backups).
-> - Automatic backups cannot be deleted manually.
-You can set the retention period for automatic backups, and the backups will be deleted automatically when they expire.
+> - You can't delete automatic backups manually, but you can set the retention period for them so that they are deleted automatically upon expiration.
 > - Increasing the retention period of data and log backups may cause additional backup space fees.
 > - Shortening the retention period of log backups may affect the data rollback cycle of the instance.